Siddhesh19991/Social_networking_web_application/README.md

 6) HTTPS status codes were implemented appropriately across various functions to ensure effective communication with the user.

-7) The website is made responive so that the application is adaptable to different display resolutions from mobile to desktop using the "Bootstrap" framework.
+7) The website is made responsive so that the application is adaptable to different display resolutions from mobile to desktop using the "Bootstrap" framework.

-8) Geolocation was setup using the "Geocode.xyz" API, and the implmentation was done such that every message shall also include the user’s location who has posted it.
-(Note: Due to the limited number of free credits available for this API, once the limit has reached, the address will unfortunately be displayed as "undefiend" as the current auth key has reached its API limit)
+8) Geolocation was setup using the "Geocode.xyz" API and the implementation was done such that every message shall also include the user’s location who has posted it.
+(Note: Due to the limited number of free credits available for this API, once the limit has been reached, the address will, unfortunately, be displayed as "undefined" as the current auth key has reached its API limit)

 <br>